spinalcordtoolbox/sct_docker/README.rst

 			docker-machine ssh

-		- creat a new directory there by running :
+		- create a new directory there by running :

 		.. code:: sh